Lundstrong/Typescript-Definitions/README.md

 npm install @rbxts/lundstrongorders
 ```

-Please note `@rbxts/services` is required as a peerDependency, although you should already have it.

 ## Usage

 An example is below. `ordersAPI` can be changed to any variable name you like, as it is the default export.